OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - Key workers are broadly defined according to local conditions, and may also be described as essential, frontline, and high risk employees.
 - Broad groups may include a large group of adults (eg. all those aged over 40), or other broadly defined population groups (eg. students)
 - A policy recorded as “no cost to individual” may also include a very small nominal cost to the individual, such as the small pharmaceutical co-payments (eg. $5) in some public health systems
-- Vaccines are defined as having passed Phase 3 clinical trials and approved by the government for use
+- Vaccines are defined as having passed Phase 3 clinical trials and approved by the government for use in that country, region, or territory

 ## General Interpretation Guidance